xieweiAlex/English_Learning/words/2024/words-Dec-24.md

 ### Week 4

+**recta, rectum, rectus**.
+She received a mild **reproof** from the teacher.
+**reproof, rebuke, reproach, reprimand**
+**trade pact, warsaw pact**.

+reality TV.
+The channel known for **treacly** **rom-coms** teased “Small Town Setup,” a show that sends big-city singletons home to meet matches chosen by their neighbors and family.
+Who wouldn’t want to be a part of that? -
+Amazon’s said to be **bailing on** office construction plans and breaking leases to save $1.3B.
+Amazon’s mandate was criticized by employees, some of whom said it was a **sneaky** way to cut headcount while avoiding layoffs.

 How will I ever **get on top of** all this work?
 I refuse to let winter **get on top of** me.